Unlock your political potential and use it to improve society.

 Programs & Requirements

-* The credit hours listed on this page only reference the specific program requirements and is not reflective of the total hours necessary to receive your degree.
-Cumberlands requires all students obtain a minimum of 60 hours for an associate’s degree and a total of 120 hours for a bachelor’s degree.
+* The credit hours listed on this page only reference the specific program requirements and is not reflective of the total hours necessary to receive your political science bachelor's degree.
+Cumberlands requires all students obtain a minimum of 60 hours for an associate’s degree and a total of 120 hours for a bachelor’s degree in political science.
 Transfer and prior learning credits may be counted toward those totals.

 To learn more about our General Education Requirements, please visit the page referenced below or explore our Academic Catalog